 Per RIPA requirements, one gender element must be selected.
-A gender along with gender non-conforming could both be selected in a single entry.
-16 In addition, multiple actions could be selected for each stopped person.
+A gender along with gender non-conforming option can both be selected in a single entry.
+16 In addition, multiple actions can be selected for each person stopped.
 17

 SEARCH OUTCOME BY PERCEIVED GENDER